danchoi/vmail/README.markdown

 To enable automatic inbox polling put the line `polling: true` in your `.vmailrc`.

+You may try this [hack](https://github.com/danchoi/vmail/wiki/Simple-Auto-Update-Without-VIM-Clientserver) as a workaround for compiling Vim with `clientserver`.

 ## Switching mailboxes, moving messages, copying messages to another mailbox

 To switch mailboxes, type `,m`.
 You'll see an autocomplete window appear at the top.